Poor posture, injury, or problems with the spine can all lead to upper back pain. A common cause of pain between the shoulder blades is muscle strain.

 Maintaining good posture, keeping the muscles in the shoulders and upper back strong, and avoiding heavy lifting can help prevent pain between the shoulder blades.

 People who sit at a desk for long periods may benefit from a comfortable chair to prevent upper back pain.
 They should try to keep the spine in a natural position without hunching the shoulders or pushing the neck forward.

-Regular exercise can help a person maintain a moderate weight, which reduces strain on the back.
+Regular exercise can help a person maintain a moderate weight, which

 Stress can cause tension in the upper back and shoulders.
 Yoga or stretching exercises can help ease tight muscles.